 Having written the above, I want to note that I’m not claiming Hercules’ feat is stronger by default.
 I just want to present accurate information.
-My next update will briefly discuss Greek concepts of the sky.
+I will at some point post an update with info about ancient Greek concepts of the sky.

 Fig. 2 – A diagram of the Buddhist cosmos by MC Owens (larger version).
 Image from this talk.
 It’s the most simplistic, eye-catching version I’ve seen.
 The column of red, blue, and purple rings on the bottom represent the various layers of Hell.
 Fig. 3 – A diagram of the various heavens on and above Mt.
 Sumeru (larger version).
 From Sadakata, 1997, p.
 60.